Dementia Care Discussed by Bristol Care Homes

 It will be a very difficult time for you when you are making these decisions and you will often feel a huge amount of guilt so you will need support from family, friends and professionals throughout any changes in care.

-What should you look for in a Care Home when it comes to Dementia Care?
+What should you look for in a Nursing Home when it comes to Dementia Care?

 Dementia UK offers a huge amount of support, guidance and information when you are caring for someone with dementia including: